TRUCK – BULK MINOR CURRICULAR ACTION REQUEST FORM

 Dear Colleagues:

-We are writing to you on behalf of the University Senate Curricula and Courses Committee, which approved an expedited process for numerous small course revisions in support of a unit’s curricular changes.
+The University Senate Curricula and Courses Committee approved an expedited process for numerous similar, small course revisions in support of a unit’s curricular changes.
 The process involves using a form, Temporary Relief for Untying Curricular Knots: Bulk Minor Curricular Action Request Form (TRUCK), that is meant to provide temporary relief to the CAR system for bulk changes to a curriculum.
-Please note that
+Please note that:

-● “Small” is defined here as largely editorial or cosmetic changes that do NOT significantly change a course’s name, content, level, number of credits, or general education components.
+• “Small” is defined here as largely editorial or cosmetic changes that do NOT significantly change a course’s name, content, level, number of credits, or general education components.
+(See acceptable examples in the previous bullet.)
 Any changes that fundamentally alter any of these five components of a course must use the traditional Curricular Action Request form.

 The TRUCK form has been developed with consultation from several bodies in the curricular process, and we have been in close consultation with the Registrar’s Office about potential unintended consequences of using this process.
-Attached you will find the TRUCK Instructions document which provides further information.
-These instructions, a letter of intent form, and the actual TRUCK form are available on the Senate website.
+Above are the TRUCK Instructions document that provides further information, a letter of intent form, and the actual TRUCK form.

 We will keep a close eye on how this process works, and will be revising the forms or instructions based on any lessons learned.
-Please do not hesitate to contact Karen McDermott (karen.mcdermott@uconn.edu) or Suzanne Wilson (suzanne.wilson@uconn.edu) with any questions or concerns you might have.
+Please do not hesitate to contact Karen McDermott (karen.mcdermott@uconn.edu) with any questions or concerns you might have.